 - Schema Pro: A great tool for WordPress developers or assemblers that want to add video schema.
 I find this plugin the most useful when you’re utilizing WordPress custom post types specifically featuring video.

 - Ultimate Add-ons: If you use Beaver Builder or Elementor, then this plugin is perfect for you.
 It has a module specific to video that adds schema markup and optimizes the video loading for a faster experience.

 Local video SEO questions

 YouTube allows up to 5,000 characters in the description field.

 Yes.
-The most important parts are to include a location and geo tag keywords in your audio and description.
+The most important parts are to include location and geo-tag keywords in your audio and description.

 Most small businesses are just learning how to utilize video marketing so there is not as much competition with video content.

 YouTube is the second-largest search engine in the world behind Google so it makes it the clear choice.
 However, there is nothing wrong with utilizing Vimeo or your own website hosting.
 Just be sure to include proper schema markup so Google knows to index the content as video.

 Yes.
 Even though YouTube automatically adds schema to their videos, you’ll be responsible for including it on embedded YouTube videos on your website.
 Matt Cutts from Google confirmed as much.